Jolly Old St. Nicholas

 Late on the same morning that we conducted our research, we discovered that Dr. Mark C. Samples, Assistant Professor of Music and Coordinator of Musicology at Millikin University, had already confirmed that Emily Huntington Miller was the author of these lyrics.
 Dr. Samples published his findings, "Jolly Old St. Nicholas" in Tradition of Excellence Band Method, Book 1, by Bruce Pearson and Ryan Nowlin.
 San Diego: Neil A. Kjos Music Publishing Company, 2011.

-Here are the lyrics as commonly sung, changed from the original in 1874 by numerous editors:
+Here are the lyrics as commonly sung, changed by numerous editors from the original in 1874:

 1. Jolly old St. Nicholas, Lean your ear this way!

 Donít you tell a single soul, What Iím going to say;

 Christmas Eve is coming soon; Now, you dear old man,

 Whisper what youíll bring to me; Tell me if you can.